Write gRPC scripts and tests in Postman using the pm object

 • data - The received message content

-• timestamp - The time at which the message was received (Date)
+• timestamp - The time the message was received (Date)

 For requests with unary and client streaming methods, pm.response.messages will contain only one message at index 0 which can be accessed as pm.response.messages.idx(0).